 - 2 Teaspoons sea salt

-- Peel the stems of the broccoli and break into small pieces.
-Place in a food processor fitted with a chopping blade and pulse until small pieces remain.
+- Cut the broccoli crowns away from the stems, then peel the stems of the broccoli and cut them into small pieces.
+Place the broccoli crowns and peeled stems in a food processor fitted with a chopping blade and pulse in 2 batches until small bite sized pieces remain.
 Set aside in a big bowl.

 - Fit the food processor with the grater attachment and grate the carrots.
 Set aside with the broccoli.
 Add the grapes and toasted pumpkin seeds and toss together.